evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 Diátaxis as an approach
 ------------------------------------------

-Diátaxis can be neatly represented in a diagram - but it is not the *same* as that diagram.
+:ref:`Diátaxis can be neatly represented in a diagram <map>` - but it is not the *same* as that diagram.

 It should be understood as an approach, a way of working with documentation, that identifies four different needs and uses them to author and structure